nissbran/azure-open-ai-demos/src/demo4/README.md

-# Demo3
+# Demo4

-Azure OpenAI and RAG integration with Assistant Api.
-Function calling with Azure AI Search.
+Azure OpenAI and RAG integration using Semantic Kernel.
+Plugin calling handled by SK.

 ## To run